hwameistor/hwameistor/docs/docs/install/uninstall.md

 sidebar_label: "Uninstall"
 ---

-# Uninstallation (For test purpose, not use for production)
+# Uninstall (For test purposes only, not for production use)

 To ensure data security, it is strongly recommended not to uninstall the HwameiStor system in a production environment.
 This section introduces two uninstallation scenarios for testing environments.